 I was very fortunate the leader hadn’t stepped through the plasma field first, as his armor would have brought him through the field and to my demise before the data was finished uploading.
 But even now, 99% completion might as well be 100% incomplete.

-The leader climbed his way through the hole in the door, getting his head across the threshold without issue.
-But as he began to come through the rest of the way, I heard him yell in pain.
-The Captain dropped his gun, hand and all.
-It appeared as though his suit had malfunctioned and failed to complete the seal between his glove and his forearm, leaving his wrist expose
+The Captain climbed his way through the hole in the door, getting his head across the threshold without issue.
+But as he began to maneuver his left arm through the door, I heard him yell in pain.
+She saw the soldier drop his gun.
+But wait, he didn’t drop his gun, but rather his whole hand.
+It appeared as though his suit had malfunctioned and failed to complete the seal between his glove and his forearm, leaving his wrist exposed

-100
+…100

 I pressed my last button, “send,” as the Captain peeled his still grasping fingers off the trigger guard and handle, and picked up his weapon with his right hand.
 With more ferocity and bitterness than an Arduan ice storm, he fired.

+Nothingness

 Epilogue

-The strangest dreams seem to happen in the deepest sleeps.
+The strangest dreams seem to happen in the deepest of sleeps.
 Upon waking up, or trying to wake up, I realized that I must have just had one of the deepest sleeps of my life.
-I attempted to open my eyes, but they just fluttered.
-I tried again, with the same response.
+I tried to open my eyes, but I couldn’t get them to move.
+I tried again and again, always with the same response.

-“Jennifer?
+“Jada?
 Can you hear me?”

 I heard a soft voice beckoning to me.
 Where was I?
-I was slowly able to open my eyes, and was greeted by sterile, bright lights.
+My body slowly opened its eyes, and was greeted by sterile, bright lights.
 I saw a woman standing in front of me.
 Kallie?
 It couldn’t be Kallie.
 She was back on Ardua, dead.

 Ardua.
 Was that place even real?
-I was absolutely confused.
+I was confused.
 I needed time to figure out what was going on.

-“Jennifer, take my hand and let me help you up.” the woman in front of me said.
+“Jada, take my hand and let me help you up.” the woman in front of me said.

-I reached up with my right hand and grabbed hers.
+Someone reached up to Kallie with my right hand and grabbed Kallie’s hand.

-I was safe.
+Jada had awoken.

+But so had I.

 SPEAK TO THE IDEA OF MONO-IDEOLOGIES BEING BAD